dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

 yourself to a state where you can spend most of your time working on whatever it is that you choose, and find a few small, high-value contracts here and there to support what you do, but that's difficult.
 The good news is that it's already an option!
-Open source developers in high leverage situations can do this right now.
+Open-source developers in high leverage situations can do this right now.

-Unfortunately, being a consultant is not the same thing as working on an open source project for love of the game.
+Unfortunately, being a consultant is not the same thing as working on an open-source project for love of the game.
 There's a lot of other work involved in running a business, supporting clients, and finding work.
-You're going to find yourself with SLAs and contracts and wait a minute, now you're not an open source project, you're running a software consultancy with open code.
-The concerns for something that needs to make the author money are fundamentally different than the concerns for an open source project.
+You're going to find yourself with SLAs and contracts and wait a minute, now you're not an open-source project, you're running a software consultancy with open code.
+The concerns for something that needs to make the author money are fundamentally different than the concerns for an open-source project.

-Open source development is enjoyable for many people because they can set the direction and the feature set and the tech stack of the project without having to be beholden to their users or clients.
+Open-source development is enjoyable for many people because they can set the direction and the feature set and the tech stack of the project without having to be beholden to their users or clients.
 The goal of the project can be the technology itself, rather than to provide value to users[^1].
 Unfortunately, once it becomes your source of income, you start to be beholden to your users.
-If you're a consultant, you can you end up with perverse incentives to make the open source project _worse_ so that your users are more likely to convert into paying clients nho want custom features that otherwise could have been open source.
+If you're a consultant, you can you end up with perverse incentives to make the open-source project _worse_ so that your users are more likely to convert in to paying clients who want custom features that otherwise could have been open source.

 What about hiring maintainers as employees?
 Well, you still have to be an employee.
 You're going to have to do employee things like performance reviews and goal setting.
-Instead of what was a self-guided open source project, you have a job with a salary open code and maybe open governance, but you've lost the freedom that came with an open source project.
+Instead of what was a self-guided open-source project, you have a job with a salary open code and maybe open governance, but you've lost the freedom that came with an open-source project.
 You have a job, and having a job is fundamentally different from building something [as a gift][apenwarr-open-source].
 Eventually, this starts to look like corporate open source, which has its own [set of problems][corporate-open-source].